We're Open

 CONTENT:

 Name Course Instructor Date Cold War Dixie by Kari Frederickson The book’s message concerns about the clashes of the culture that happened between the Cold War period military of the industrial complex and the remote South of the US.
 The area benefited due to the increased defense building during and after the Second World War, however, only a small number of scholars have internalized the implication of this stimulus elaborately.
 According to the author, the construction of the Savannah River Plant (SRP) in the region of western South Carolina brought the national security state further into Dixie, sparked a rapid modernization in the surrounding area, and interrupted the way local people lived.
 The Kari looks at the cold war history differently as compared to the works of diplomatic history.
 The author presents the global events that fastened the growth of a hydrogen bomb, known as the first Soviet nuclear tests and the Korean War.
 The primary interest of the writer is to the influence of the military apparatus on the local level which is of a high degree.
-The author in most cases explains how some people from the south perceived their contribution in t

 100% Plagiarism Free & Custom Written,